-- Resident Rate: Ask about discounts for your state – Many cruise lines offer a discount to those who live in states with ports.
-It never hurts to ask.
+- Resident Rate: Many cruise lines offer a discount to residents of states with ports.

-- A military discount is pretty standard.
-If you’ve served in the military 🙂 🙂 be sure to ask about that.
+- Military Discount: This is pretty standard.
+If you’ve served in the military 🙂 🙂 be sure to ask.

 - Discounts for various jobs: Teachers, Fire/Public safety personnel

 - Timing plays a big role in pricing.
 The BEST PRICES are usually found the day the cruise is put on the market.
 If you can’t book that far in advance (18 mo??) then the next ‘best price’ and cabin choices will typically be found 90-120 days before the sailing date. (of course, that’s also when you have the most limited choice of cabins…it’s a trade-off)